If you don’t have a car or can’t afford car repairs, there are lots of ways to get free rides — including in emergency situations.

 Free rides to work

-If you need a free ride to work, you may be able to get a free ride from:
+If you need a free ride to work — for instance if your car didn't pass inspection — you may be able to get a free ride from:

 - Lyft Up Jobs Access: Lyft helps people get to job interviews, job training, or a current job at no cost, thanks to donations from Goodwill and the United Way.
 Check the Lyft Up Jobs page for a list of available cities.